J00MZ/force-horse/README.md

 force-horse
 ===========

-Chrome extension to turn all page "Force" to "Horse" - inspired by xkcd comic - xkcd.com/1418
+Chrome extension to turn all occurences on page of "Force" to "Horse" - inspired by xkcd comic - http://xkcd.com/1418

 See in Chrome Web-Store: https://chrome.google.com/webstore/detail/forcehorse/admniokofphkhglpdbipmlaabjlclmip